The importance of employee retention: five factors to consider

 A common misconception is that an organisation only needs to implement a retention strategy in times of high voluntary employee turnover.
 However, many successful companies go to great lengths to keep their staff, despite having a low turnover rate.

 The main goal of any retention strategy is to keep turnover as low as possible.
-In order to do this, it has to improve the employee experience.
-Our platform helps improve important elements of employee experience, such as wellbeing, perks and recognition.
+To do this, it has to improve the employee experience.
+Perkbox helps improve important elements of employee experience, such as wellbeing, perks, and recognition.